What came first your Anxiety or your Internet Addiction?

 What is it about the internet that draws us in?
 Is it Anxiety?

-The Effects of Positive Psychotherapy
+The Effects of Positive Psychotherapy on Internet Addiction

 “positive psychotherapy significantly reduced internet addiction”

-Correlation to Anxiety
+Internet Addiction and the Correlation to Anxiety

 Why the Internet Addiction?

-There is hope that positive psychotherapy could increase positivity, decrease negativity, and reduce extreme use of the internet.
+Meanwhile, there is hope that positive psychotherapy could increase positivity, decrease negativity, and reduce extreme use of the internet.

 Read on for four positive psychotherapy techniques used in the study, also covered in my quick fix session for anxiety, that you can put into use at home right now;